 Incarcerated students receive A-F letter grades.
 It is the fundamental contention of the Center that the same standards of academic rigor that adhere on the main campus can be upheld in a class taught in prison.
-This means that expectations and evaluation should be identical.
-The continuation of the program beyond the two-year pilot phase will depend upon the demonstrated ability of incarcerated students to perform at this level.
+This means that expectations and evaluation should be identical to those of a class taught on the main campus.

 4) How do students conduct research in prison?

-Although the internet is not available in prison, students have access to a computer lab within the facility, where ITS has installed a stand-alone JSTOR index, as well as a database containing the Wesleyan library catalogue.
+Although the internet is not available in prison, students have access to a computer lab within the facility, where ITS has installed a stand-alone JSTOR index, as well as the Wesleyan library catalogue.
 Students are able to submit requests for articles or books, which are then retrieved by main-campus student volunteers.
-The CPE Fellow, TA’s and writing tutors also assist in conveying materials in and out of the facility on a daily basis, responding to the needs of specific courses and the research interests of students.
+The CPE Fellow, TA’s and writing tutors also assist in bringing materials in and out of the facility on a daily basis, responding to the needs of specific courses and the research interests of students.

 5) What sorts of classes is the program looking for?

-Our only goal is to offer a well-rounded curriculum aimed at introducing first-year students to the widest possible range of disciplines and methodologies in the liberal arts.
+Our only goal is to offer a well-rounded curriculum aimed at introducing first through sixth year students to the widest possible range of disciplines and methodologies in the liberal arts.

 Wesleyan students can become involved with the Center in a number of ways for more information contact our student coordinator David Whitney ('16) at firstname.lastname@example.org or the CPE Fellow Coady Johnson at email@example.com.